-At Akeneo, our approach to segmentation is nuanced and tailored to the individual profiles of our customers.
-This involves considering several factors, including the complexity of the customer's ecosystem, the number of stakeholders involved, and the scope of their goals.
+At Akeneo, our approach to segmentation is pretty nuanced and tailored to the individual profiles of our customers.
+It involves considering several factors, including the complexity of the customer's ecosystem, the number of stakeholders involved, and the scope of their goals.

 For example, a large, multinational customer with a complex structure across multiple countries and numerous executive champions requires a different approach compared to a smaller, regional business with a niche focus and perhaps just one executive managing several projects.